dingus-technology/nestjs-langchain-agent/README.md

   </a>
 </div>

-A dynamic and typesafe agent framework for NestJS applications.
+A simple agent framework for NestJS applications, allowing you to create tool calls in a nestjs DI friendly way

 ---